mm6/InternetOfThingsCourse/projects/project2/Project2_U22_No_Argon.md

 2. We need random light values between 0 and 200.
 In Node-RED, use the hamburger icon and select manage palette.
 Choose to install a node.
 The node that we want is called node-red-node-random.
 This needs to be fetched from the web.
 It should be installed and visible as a function node named "random".
 Configure the node with the name "LightLevelSimulator".
-Configure so that it generates random values between 0 and 200.
+Configure it so that it generates random values between 0 and 200.

 3. Drag an inject node onto your flow.
 It should be configured to repeat every 5 seconds.
 Its name will be "Interval" and its message.payload